 - This will make me feel so much better

 That voice in your head is so convincing.
-It always makes such compelling case but it’s the root of the self-sabotaging behaviour always leaves you feeling guilty and depressed.
-The voice in your head that always pops up when you least want to hear it is the product of your past experiences, your childhood conditionings and ingrained beliefs.
-It justifies all the reasons why you should eat vs. the justifying the better reasons why you shouldn’t.
+It always makes such compelling case but it’s the root of the self-sabotaging behaviour that always leaves you feeling guilty and depressed.
+The voice in your head that always pops up when you least want to hear it is the product of your past experiences, your childhood conditioning and ingrained beliefs.
+It justifies all the reasons why you should eat vs. justifying the better reasons why you shouldn’t.

 Change the voice.
 And the way you do this is with hypnotherapy.
 Hypnotherapy quickly, safely and effortlessly reprograms your internal voice.
 The new voice you start hearing is one that tells you the reasons why you don’t want to eat foods that sabotage weight loss.
 And the new voice pushes you towards better choices that help you stay on track and reach your dream figure.

 A comment I hear a lot from patients is that they don’t feel supported by their spouse, partner or family.
 Countless times I’ve had patients tell me their spouse/partner gets upset when they say they to them that they’re changing the foods they eat or they’re not going to have a wine with dinner.

 The reaction from their spouse/partner or family makes them feel terrible and that they’re being difficult.
 It makes it really difficult to make long-term changes when you’re being made to feel this way.

 Another situation is when you’re in a group setting and a friend or a relative pushes you to eat something even though you say you don’t want to.
 It makes you feel self-conscious and judges.
 But what is important to realise is that when someone insists after you say no is because they feel bad that they’re unable to make healthy changes.
 And so to try and make themselves feel better they try and sabotage you so that you don’t make healthy changes either.